 |

-Production & administration:
+Production

-Finance & funding:
+Finance

-Artistic planning & casting:
+Artistic planning

 |

-International network:
+International network

-Agencies, theatres, casting personnel, managers, festivals, and industry leaders across Europe, the UK, and the US. |
+& representation Extensive networks across agencies, theatres, casting personnel, managers, festivals, government ministries, and industry leaders across Europe, the UK, and the United States.
+Senior-level representation at national and international fora. |

-Organisational development:
+Organisational development

-Education & outreach:
+Education

 EXECUTIVE LEADERSHIP